 Clusters of entrepreneurs and freelancers with unique talents and common goals, are collaborating on projects and ideas, building and creating great things!

 The reality of this is quite awesome.
-It allows people who have built up valuable skills over time to act on ideas and get direct rewards for their ingenuity and hard work, without the middle man, with complete freedom, and with ALL the credit (or blame) for the outcome.
+It allows people who have built up valuable sales or technical skills over time, to collaborate with creative talent, act on ideas and get direct rewards for their ingenuity and hard work, without the middle man, with complete freedom, and with ALL the credit (or blame) for the outcome.

 The best part is that these clusters overlap infinitely.
 So one contributor (like myself) is likely to be in multiple clusters or networks and the result is an engaging and diverse career path, that opens up loads of new opportunity.